Digitisation#

 Digitisation toolbars#

 • Click on the View tab in the menu bar and click Toolbars.
-Check if the Digitizing and Advanced Digitizing toolbox is activated.
+Check if the Digitizing and Advanced Digitizing toolbar is activated.

 First, you need to check if the Digitizing Toolbox is activated.
 To do that